-1. Administration (On-going)
+1. Administration of MPO Program (On-going)

 - a.
-Perform general program management and supervisory functions. - b.
-Develop budget and staffing needs for the SKATS MPO program. - c.
-Coordinate on annual MWVCOG budget. - d.
-Monitor MPO expenses and invoices to ODOT. - e.
+Update Cooperative Agreement and Bylaws for the SKATS Policy Committee and Technical Advisory Committee in coordination with the SKATS Policy Committee to reflect the 2020 Salem Urban Area. - a.b.
+Perform general program management and supervisory functions - b.c.Develop budget and staffing needs for the SKATS MPO program. - e.d.
+Coordinate on annual MWVCOG budget. - d.e.
+Monitor MPO expenses and invoices to ODOT. - e.f.
 Participate in annual MWVCOG audit including Transportation Program.